-I’m currently an instructor at the University of Florida in the Computer & Information Science & Engineering Department, where I am also researching computer science education.
-Previously, I served as Program Director over Game Development at Full Sail University in Winter Park, Florida (in the greater Orlando area), where I’d worked for 10 years and taught the Artificial Intelligence for Games and Game Networking courses before moving into administration.
-Before coming to Full Sail, I worked as a freelance game and application developer and lived, worked, and studied in the Osaka region of Japan.
-I speak fluent conversational Japanese.
-I graduated from the University of Florida with my MS in Computer Engineering and am currently working on my PhD there (estimated completion in 2018.)
-I have a passion for the education and computer science fields and am particularly interested in the nexus of these important topics (and game development as it relates to these topics.)
-I am currently studying how young children can effectively learn programming languages by analyzing the languages themselves in an attempt to identify, test, and mitigate built-assumptions that may limit or hinder the learning process at early ages.
-My work has convinced me that we frequently underestimate the abilities of children, and that motivation is a key determination of success.
-Previously, I have worked on educational and serious games.
-This includes work with the National Flight Academy in Pensacola, Florida, with whom I worked to develop flight simulator scenarios to help teach at-risk middle and high school students mathematics, physics, and history.
-I’ve also worked with Design Interactive on CogGauge, a game-based cognitive battery system developed on grant funding from NASA with the intention of testing brain injuries in space.
+Jeremiah currently serves as Director of Computer Engineering and is an Instructional Assistant Professor at the University of Florida, where he also researches computer science education as the Co-Director of the Engaging Learning Lab.
+Previously, he served as Program Director over Game Development at Full Sail University in Winter Park, Florida (in the greater Orlando area), where he worked for 10 years and taught the Artificial Intelligence for Games and Game Networking courses before moving into administration.
+Before coming to Full Sail, Jeremiah worked as a freelance game and application developer and lived, worked, and studied in the Osaka region of Japan.
+He speaks fluent conversational Japanese.
+Jeremiah holds a PhD in Computer Engineering from the University of Florida.
+He has a passion for the education and computer science fields and is particularly interested in the nexus of these important topics (and game development as it relates to these topics.)
+Jeremiah studied how young children can effectively learn programming languages by analyzing the languages themselves in an attempt to identify, test, and mitigate built-assumptions that may limit or hinder the learning process at early ages.
+His work convinced him that we frequently underestimate the abilities of children, and that motivation is a key determination of success.
+Prior to this, he have worked on educational and serious games.
+This includes work with the National Flight Academy in Pensacola, Florida, with whom he worked to develop flight simulator scenarios to help teach at-risk middle and high school students mathematics, physics, and history.
+He also worked with Design Interactive on CogGauge, a game-based cognitive battery system developed on grant funding from NASA with the intention of testing brain injuries in space.